knative/serving/community/CONTRIBUTING.md

     <!-- TODO: switch to elafros/elafros.dev) -->

 *Note that we prefer bite-sized PRs instead of giant monster PRs.
-It's therefore preferable if you can introduce large features in smaller reviewable changes that build on top of one another.*
+It's therefore preferable if you can introduce large features in small, individually-reviewable PRs that build on top of one another.*

 If you would like to skip the process of submitting an issue and instead would prefer to just submit a pull request with your desired code changes then that's